Tom Brady: 2012 and 2013 seasons

 Brady and the Patriots began the season with much upheaval on the offensive side of the ball.
 Tight end Rob Gronkowski was injured and Aaron Hernandez was arrested.
-Wes Welker departed to the Denver Broncos, Danny Woodhead left in free agency for the San Diego Chargers, and Brandon Lloyd was released from the team.
+Wes Welker departed to the Broncos, Danny Woodhead left in free agency for the Chargers, and Brandon Lloyd was released from the team.
 In order to replace the five players, the Patriots signed Danny Amendola in free agency from the Rams, drafted rookie wide receivers Aaron Dobson and Josh Boyce, and signed undrafted rookie free agent wide receiver Kenbrell Thompkins.
 In the first two games of the season, Brady completed 52% of his passes and had three touchdowns and one interception.

-Brady was in pursuit of Drew Brees' record of at least one touchdown in 54 consecutive regular season games and saw the streak end at 52 games in a Week 5 loss against the Cincinnati Bengals.
+Brady was in pursuit of Drew Brees' record of at least one touchdown in 54 consecutive regular season games and saw the streak end at 52 games in a Week 5 13–6 loss against the Bengals.
+Brady earned AFC Offensive Player of the Week for his Week 12 overtime victory over the Broncos.

 Brady and the Patriots would go on to finish the season well, as Brady was named to the Pro Bowl for the ninth time in his career and was ranked third on the NFL Top 100 Players of 2014 list in the off-season.
 The Patriots finished the season 12–4 to earn the second seed in the AFC and a first-round bye.
-In the Divisional Round matchup against the Indianapolis Colts, Brady made his 25th playoff appearance, breaking Brett Favre's career record for playoff appearances by a quarterback.
+In the Divisional Round matchup against the Colts, Brady made his 25th playoff appearance, breaking Brett Favre's career record for playoff appearances by a quarterback.
 The Patriots won 43–22 behind a four-touchdown performance from running back LeGarrette Blount.
-The following week, the Patriots lost 26–16 to the Denver Broncos in the AFC Championship.
+The following week, the Patriots lost 26–16 to the Broncos in the AFC Championship.